 DAkkS as the national point of contact for all questions concerning accreditation

 DAkkS acts as a subordinate accreditation authority in the business divisions of eight federal ministries in Germany.
-In addition, the Federal Ministry for Economic Affairs and Energy also has a backstop responsibility for all areas not assigned by law.
+In addition, the Federal Ministry for Economic Affairs and Climate Action also has a backstop responsibility for all areas not assigned by law.
 DAkkS has first-rate horizontal technical expertise in questions of conformity assessment, technical surveillance and accreditation.
 In coordination with the departments of the competent ministries or by way of administrative assistance, it makes this expertise available to other authorities and countries looking into questions of conformity assessment, certification systems, conformity assessment schemes for quality labels or the introduction of guarantee marks.